 If you’re staying in Landour (or even Mussoorie) you have to come to Chaar Dukaan for breakfast.
 A row of four tiny shops that have been there forever, they’re famous for their delicious breakfast food (think everything from waffles and pancakes to butter-fried cheese Maggi and bread omelettes).
 They only do vegetarian food, but their aloo paranthas and bun maska will make you forget about bacon and sausages.
 Make sure you ask for cards or Ludo while you’re here.
 There are also plenty of friendly Bhutias (mountain dogs) around who’ll come for belly rubs and leftovers.

 You can’t come to Landour and not visit the iconic bakery here.
-Stop by this quaint little bakehouse for slabs of lemon cake, freshly-baked chocolate cookies, and delicious apple pie.
+Stop by this Landour Bakehouse for slabs of lemon cake, freshly-baked chocolate cookies, and delicious apple pie.
 Sit by their window overlooking the hills, and enjoy your baked goodies with a cup of steaming hot ginger tea or the super tasty French press.
 Make sure you take some of their stick jaws back for folks at home.

 Little Llama Cafe